-Lift the load lever in the direction of the arrow to a 135° angle.
+3. Lift the load lever in the direction of the arrow to a 135° angle.

-4. Lift the load plate with your thumb and forefinger to a 100° angle (A), then push the PnP cap from the load plate window to remove (B).
+and forefinger to a 100° angle (A), then push the PnP cap from the load plate window to remove (B).

-Position the CPU over the socket, making sure that the gold triangle is on the bottom-left corner of the socket.
-The socket alignment key should fit into the CPU notch
+5. Position the CPU over the socket, making sure that the gold triangle is on the bottom-left corner of the socket.
+The socket alignment key should fit into the CPU notch.